sanchom/algorithmic-decision-making-and-rule-of-law/README.md

 ### Other reading

+-   Hima Lakkaraju, \"If you have less than 3 hours to spare & want to learn (almost) everything about state-of-the-art explainable [machine learning], this thread is for you!...\" (7 May 2021), online: *Twitter* \<[twitter.com](https://twitter.com/hima_lakkaraju/status/1390754121322467330)\>.
+-   Kate Crawford, [*Atlas of AI: Power, Politics, and the Planetary Costs of Artificial Intelligence*](https://yalebooks.yale.edu/book/9780300209570/atlas-ai) (New York: Yale University Press, 2021).
 -   Safiya Umoja Noble, *Algorithms of Oppression: How Search Engines Reinforce Racism* (New York: New York University Press, 2018).
 -   Michael Kearns & Aaron Roth, *The Ethical Algorithm: The Science of Socially Aware Algorithm Design* (New York, Oxford University Press: 2019); *Ipse Dixit*, "Aaron Roth & Michael Kearns on Ethical Algorithms" (podcast) (2 March 2019), online: \<[shows.acast.com/ipse-dixit/episodes/aaron-roth-michael-kearns-on-ethical-algorithms](https://shows.acast.com/ipse-dixit/episodes/aaron-roth-michael-kearns-on-ethical-algorithms)\>.
+-   Frake Pasquale, [*The Black Box Society: The Secret Algorithms that Control Money and Information*](https://www.hup.harvard.edu/catalog.php?isbn=9780674970847) (Cambridge: Harvard University Press, 2015).